On September 26, 2016, I received my final notice of my Certified Information Systems Security Professional (CISSP®) designation.

-About the Author: Jim Nitterauer, CISSP is currently a Senior Systems Administrator at AppRiver, LLC.
+About the Author: Jim Nitterauer, CISSP is currently a Senior Security Specialist at AppRiver, LLC.
 His team is responsible for global network deployments and manages the SecureSurf global DNS infrastructure and SecureTide global SPAM & Virus filtering infrastructure as well as all internal applications and helps manage security operations for the entire company.
 He is also well-versed in ethical hacking and penetration testing techniques and has been involved in technology for more than 20 years.

 Editor’s Note: The opinions expressed in this guest author article are solely those of the contributor, and do not necessarily reflect those of Tripwire, Inc.